visgence/portcullis/README.md

 $ sudo easy_install django-dajaxice
 ```

+From the root directory execute the following to initialize some necessary submodules.
+`portcullis/$ git submodule update --init --recursive`

 Make sure to edit the database connection info in the settings.py

 Run the setup script to create the database tables needed by Portcullis and pre-populate it with some demo data.
 `portcullis/$ ./manage.py setup`

 Run the dev server, which attaches to port 8000 by default.
-`portcullis/$ ./manage.py runserver`
-or
-`portcullis/$ ./manage.py runserver ip:port`
+`portcullis/$ ./manage.py runserver` or `portcullis/$ ./manage.py runserver ip:port`

 ##Setup in Apache